Heimatmeister/2b2t-germany-motds/README.md

 rules:

 no advertising

-\nno bullshitting
+no bullshitting

-\nfollow the format already provided in config.yml
+follow the format already provided in config.yml

-\nany advertising will result in your username being written down and forever denied
+any advertising will result in your username being written down and forever denied

-\nall requests must be from a pull request, any issues made will not be acknowledged
+all requests must be from a pull request, any issues made will not be acknowledged